 Learning to listen, learn, and not give advice

-Whether run virtually or on-site, Action Learning develops leadership skills, decision making, and creative problem solving it helps to create trust and deepen relationships within the Set.
+Whether run virtually or on-site, the Action Learning process develops leadership skills, decision-making, and creative problem-solving, and it helps to create trust and deepens relationships within the Set.
 In addition, it develops individuals on a personal and professional level by regular use of:

 How does it work?

-An Action Learning Set typically has between 5 and 7 members, but within the virtual arena, this is reduced to 5 or 6.
+The Action Learning process typically has between 5 and 7 set members, but within the virtual arena, this is reduced to 5 or 6.

-Action Learning Sets are run over 6 sessions every 3 to 5 weeks and can last half or full days depending on whether run virtually or on-site.
+Action Learning Sets are run over 6 sessions every 3 to 5 weeks and can last 2.5 hours, to half or full days depending on whether run virtually or on-site.
 Some sets may choose to continue after the 6 sessions with or without the facilitator.

 ALS can be individually or team-focused.

-Get in touch to find out more, or why not ask us about our Curious Conversations programme helping managers have Curious, Challenging, Courageous, and Championing conversations at work.
+Get in touch to find out more, or why not go deeper with coach-based skills with our Curious Conversations programme, helping managers have Curious, Challenging, Courageous, and Championing conversations at work.
 We’re always happy to chat – so book a 15-minute chat with Kate today.

 4 coaching conversations in 3 days (live programme)